ytmytm/teensy64/README.md

     JMP loop
 ```

-In the fastest modes 2 and 3 this will change the border colour every **two** cycles. `INC` means two cycles: one fetch from I/O and one store to I/O.
+Even in the fastest modes 2 and 3 this would change the border colour every **two** cycles.
+This is because `INC` does one fetch from I/O and one store to I/O.

-This code:
+However this code:
 ```
 loop:
     STX $d020